Metalcore: Diversification

 As the decade progressed, metalcore became increasingly tied to the social media Myspace, launched in 2003, and the scene subculture that was prominent on the platform.
 Marketing through Myspace launched the careers of many of the era's most prominent bands including Bring Me the Horizon, Attack Attack!, Black Veil Brides, Bullet for My Valentine, Job For a Cowboy and Suicide Silence.
 Despite the stylistic distinctness between many of these groups' sounds they became encompassed by the terms "myspace-core" and "scene-core".
 Many went on to become fixtures at Warped Tour, and Fearless Records's Punk Goes... cover series.

 Deathcore is a fusion of metalcore and death metal.
 Deathcore is defined by breakdowns, blast beats and death metal riffs.
 Bands may also incorporate guitar solos and even riffs that are influenced by metalcore.
 New York-based death metal group Suffocation is credited as one of the main influences for the emergence of deathcore.
 Embodyments album "Embrace The Eternal" is a foundation for the modern Deathcore sound.
 Some examples of deathcore bands are Suicide Silence, Whitechapel, Knights of the Abyss, Carnifex and Chelsea Grin.

 In 2006 and 2007, a wave of metalcore bands strongly influenced by death metal dubbed deathcore gained moderate popularity.
 Notable bands that brought the genre to the fore include Bring Me the Horizon and Suicide Silence.
 Suicide Silence's No Time to Bleed peaked at number 32 on the Billboard 200, number 12 on the Rock Albums Chart and number 6 on the Hard Rock Albums Chart, while their album The Black Crown peaked at number 28 on the Billboard 200, number 7 on the Rock Albums Chart and number 3 on the Hard Rock Albums Chart.
 After its release, Whitechapel's album This Is Exile sold 5,900 in copies, which made it enter the Billboard 200 chart at position 118.
 Their self-titled album peaked at number 65 on the Canadian Albums Chart and also at number 47 on the Billboard 200.
 Their third album A New Era of Corruption sold about 10,600 copies in the United States in its first week of being released and peaked at position number 43 on the Billboard 200 chart.
 Furthermore, Bring Me the Horizon won the 2006 Kerrang!
 Awards for Best British Newcomer after they released their 2006 debut record Count Your Blessings.
 However, Bring Me the Horizon abandoned the deathcore genre after the release of this album.
 San Diego natives Carnifex, witnessed success with their first album Dead in My Arms, selling 5,000 copies with little publicity.
 On top of their non-stop touring and methodical songwriting resulted in Carnifex quickly getting signed to label Victory Records.
 Lastly, Australian deathcore band Thy Art Is Murder debuted at number 35 on the ARIA Charts with their album Hate (2012) making them the first extreme metal band to ever reach the Top 40 of this chart.

-Asking Alexandria at Mayhem Festival 2012.